Wholesale: Products & Services

 Requirements for pre-ordering are described in Local Service Ordering Guidelines (LSOG) Pre-Order.

-Information about the IMA address validation is available under Pre-ordering process in the IMA User's Guide.
+Information about the EASE-LSR address validation is available under Pre-ordering process in the EASE-LSR User's Guide.

 Performing an end-user address validation will need to be performed in preparation for issuance of the service request.